Skip to main content

 Tiana Shouldn’t Have to do Everything

-The Disney Princess brand has been the most formative force in the socializing of young girls over the last few decades.
+When we talk about Hollywood and the need to see oneself reflected in the mirrors of popular culture, the Disney Princess brand is certainly an element of that.
 Formally instituted at the turn of the century, the brand organizes the leading heroines of fairy-tale films from the Disney animated catalog into one space for the enjoyment of young girls everywhere.
-The figureheads of this brand are some of the most powerful socializing forces in the lives of their target audience, teaching young girls about kindness toward others and courage in the face of opposition.
+The figureheads of this brand are some of the most powerful socializing forces in the lives of their target audience.

 It was a big deal, then, when Disney announced in 2008 that they were developing a feature film adaptation of “The Frog Prince” which would feature the line’s first African-American princess.
 Said co-director Ron Clements,